Australian Researchers Might Have Found First Step To Stopping Gonorrhea Superbug

 — The New Science (@NewScienceWrld) March 31, 2018

 The new development comes just days after reports suggested that a U.K. man contracted a “super” form of gonorrhea from a woman in Southeast Asia, one month before he started experiencing symptoms.
-This variant of gonorrhea, according to CNN, is reportedly resistant to the usual combination of azithromycin and ceftriaxone used to combat the disease, and marks the first time someone has been found to have gonorrhea with such high-level resistance to both antibiotics.
+This variant of gonorrhea, according to CNN, is reportedly resistant to the usual combination of azithromycin and ceftriaxone used to combat the disease and marks the first time someone has been found to have gonorrhea with such high-level resistance to both antibiotics.

 In addition to possibly offering some hope in the light of the recent reports of “super gonorrhea” being detected in the U.K., the research also came at a time when gonorrhea is a bigger problem than ever in Australia, Medical Xpress wrote.
 Aside from statistics showing a 63 percent increase in gonorrhea diagnoses over the past five years, the report noted that gonorrhea superbugs, which have been detected all across Australia in recent times, are now harder to treat than ever before.